bcc-code/developer.bcc.no/guides/objectives-and-principals.md

 5. Overengineering (trying to build THE next platform without alignment)
 6. Overlooking automated testing and load testing
 7. Being dependent on online database for development
+8. Development environment undocumented and difficult to set up (creates dependence on individual developers)